shivamrathore513/CSV-Uploader/README.md

 # CSV_Upload
 CSV_Upload is a user-friendly web application designed for uploading and parsing CSV files.
-Developed using Node.js and Express, it offers a straightforward interface to facilitate seamless management of CSV data.
+Developed using Node.js and Express, it offers a straightforward interface to facilitate seamless management of CSV data..

 ## Features